Out of stock

 Ideal Site Requirements:

 Soil: average, well-drained

 Tolerates: drought, dry soil

 Landscape use: flowering tree, specimen, shrub border, hedgerow or screen

 Brief Description: Very easily grown single-stem tree or multi-stemmed shrub, adapts to a variety of conditions, attractive fragrant flowers, edible fruits (though not always palatable), suckers freely forming thickets.
 Branches are an attractive dark reddish-brown and sometimes have thorny lateral branchlets.

-Plum curculio and brown rot can affect the fruit.
+Possible Problems: Plum curculio and brown rot can affect the fruit.
 Other potential disease problems include leaf spot, canker and black knot.
-Other potential insect problems include aphids, scale, borers and tent caterpillars.
+Potential insect problems include aphids, scale, borers and tent caterpillars.

 Stand out Features: Nicely flowering ornamental, with a bit of a “wild” nature